gorgonia/gorgonia.github.io/README.md

+GORGONIA THE AMAZING PROJECT

 # About

+Gorgonia is a library that helps facilitate machine learning in Go.
+Write and evavluate mathematical learning multidimensional arrays easily
 Thie repository contains the sources and the website of gorgonia.org.

 The website is hosted in the `master` branch, and the sources are in the `develop` branch.